What Do Brow Lift Scars Look Like?

 A thin tube attached to a small camera (endoscope) is then inserted into these incisions.
 This guides the surgeon’s work, helping them avoid nerves.
 Special instruments are used to adjust the underlying tissues.

-Endoscopic brow lift scars tend to be quite small and nearly invisible once they heal.
+Endoscopic brow lift scars tend to be quite small and nearly invisible once they heal, especially when proper aftercare supports optimal healing and reduces the likelihood of a visible scar.

 3. Temporal Brow Lift